The $C^{0,1}$ It\^o-Ventzell formula for weak Dirichlet processes: Introduction

 where

 The It{\^o}-Ventzell formula links stochastic processes to stochastic partial differential equations (SPDEs) and has various applications.
-It is used, for instance, to analyze various optimal control problems, to determine localization errors of SPDEs, for generalized stochastic forward integrals, for forward performance processes, and to develop pricing models for mortgage-backed securities.
+It is used, for instance, to analyze various optimal control problems, to determine localization errors of SPDEs, for generalized stochastic forward integrals, for forward performance processes, and to develop pricing models.
+We apply our new version of the It{\^o}-Ventzell formula to derive stochastic calculus formulas and to obtain a representation result for strong solutions of time-dependent stochastic elliptic PDEs.
+Here, we generalize naturally the solution theory of SPDEs to the setting of the paper.
+Moreover, we apply our result in a financial mathematics context to obtain the dynamics of the portfolio of a large investor whose trading influences prices.